Decoding SCW swaps

 At first glance, things get even more confusing:

-• The status says ✅ Success — wait, what?!
+• The status says ✅ Success (what?!)

 • But we already know the swap didn’t go through